jesuserro/CatholicBible/README.md

   - Faithfully Represented Verses on Christ's Divinity
 - Contrasting Modern or Diluted Catholic Translations
   - Delve into Verses Often Omitted in Modern Catholic Translations

+#### Inspired by the Jerusalem Bible

+Our project draws inspiration from the esteemed **Jerusalem Bible**, known for its scholarly approach and dedication to capturing the literary and cultural nuances of the original texts.
+Just as the Jerusalem Bible seeks to provide a comprehensive understanding of the Scriptures, our Markdown-based Catholic Bible aims to offer a true and loyal perspective on Christ's divinity through Early Christian tradition.
+Join us on a journey to explore the profound theological insights of the past while seamlessly integrating your notes and knowledge using modern Markdown editors.

 ### Markdown